skukla/vm-from-scratch/VM-SETUP.md

 1. Open VMWare Fusion
 2. Choose File > Import
 3. Choose your .ova file and click Continue
+4. When prompted, click Continue again to save the VM into the pre-selected "Virtual Machines" folder
-4. When the machine is imported, click Continue
+5. When the machine is imported, click Continue
-5. Start the VM.
+6. Start the VM.
 If asked to upgrade, click *Upgrade*

 <a id="updating-the-vm"></a>
 ## Updating the VM